Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 For patients in the veterinary hospital for chemotherapy or surgery, the medication can be given via injection (either IV or subcutaneous).

-If giving at home, your veterinarian will likely dispense the tablets.
+If given at home, your veterinarian will likely dispense tablets for you to give your dog.

 Cerenia Dosing for Dogs